Skip to main content

 1. Open the backend folder

-2. Copy the .env.example file to .env and change the APP_ENV to development
+2. Copy the .env.development-example file to .env and edit the variables as needed

-3. Start the backend with go run cmd/main.go
+3. Start the backend with go run -tags exclude_frontend ./cmd

 Frontend